-And with the focus on sustainability, particularly post-COP26 in Glasgow, investors and employees are looking for buildings that meet environmental, social and governance (ESG) criteria.
+And with the focus on sustainability, particularly post-UN Climate Change Conference in Glasgow, investors and employees are looking for buildings that meet environmental, social and governance (ESG) criteria.
 There is a premium on commercial property that targets net zero emissions, has low density levels and has potential for mixed use, such as office and residential, or leisure.

 As well as office space having to be fit for purpose, it’s time for the Scottish Government to offer greater clarity on returning to the workplace, to help businesses get their colleagues back in a safe and consistent way.
 We’d like to see a more prescriptive plan from the First Minister for getting people back to the office and more collaboration with businesses to ensure a smooth transition as we all adapt to the ‘new norm’.
 Many businesses, especially in highly regulated sectors, such as financial services, are especially keen on more staff getting back to the office.
 Much needed clarity from government would allow for quicker decisions from both tenants and investors to ease that process.

 It's unlikely that office-based 9 to 5 working, five days a week, is set to return any time soon, so offices have to adapt to the new demands of workers and provide the flexibility that's needed.